-Mental health organizations: There are nationally recognized mental health organizations with local chapters that offer no-cost support.
+There are nationally recognized mental health organizations with local chapters that offer no-cost support.
 Often these chapters facilitate anger management workshops or provide assistance to help you better control anger.
 These organizations can provide help for people who voluntarily seek anger management classes or for those who must complete court ordered classes.

-Local universities and colleges: Students who are training in the mental health field at local universities may provide counseling and mental health services for free or at a low cost.
+Students who are training in the mental health field at local universities may provide counseling and mental health services for free or at a low cost.
 Their local training center may offer a specific list of the services they offer.
 Additionally, these centers may provide information on how to find free online anger management classes or in-person classes.

 Assessments For Anger Management

 When you're researching anger management classes or working through an online course, you may end up completing an online assessment or anger test.
 Many credible sources provide these assessments to help you view your emotions from another perspective.
 The purpose of anger management class assessments is to assess your risk and give you insight into your behavior.
 Specifically, you may learn how you tend to manage anger and whether you need to do any work on anger management.

 In general, online assessments may help you become more comfortable exploring your emotions.
 You might be asked questions about criticizing yourself or assessing things that make you unhappy.
 Other questions might be about revenge, the feeling of being misunderstood, relationship issues, and how you handle arguments.

 Remember, anger is a common emotion that everyone experiences.
 The questions in an online anger management class are designed to help you explore the way you manage anger.
 When you get your results, you may better understand your style of anger and how it impacts your environment and emotions.
 Anger management assessments may also highlight areas of concern so that you can choose healthier actions.